 Furthermore, gluten has been scientifically proven to cause an inflammatory response in all who eat it.
-Many people can tolerate low-level inflammation in the gut, especially if their gut health is good, but a large number of Americans have poor gut health, and 60-70 million Americans are affected by digestive diseases according to the NIH.
+Many people can tolerate low-level inflammation in the gut, especially if their gut health is good, but many Americans have poor gut health and 60-70 million Americans are affected by digestive diseases, according to the NIH.

 Plus, the Standard American Diet (“SAD” for short) means Americans are eating more and more gluten, and this increased gluten consumption is taxing the body more than ever.
 Gluten has been strongly linked to leaky gut and autoimmune disease.